Hushcoder/DeepLearningProjects/README.md

-Kidney Deisease Classification with model monitoring using MLFlow and DVC pipeline , Docker for registration.
+Kidney Disease Classification with model monitoring using MLFlow and DVC pipeline , Docker for registration.